cuhsat/lrsh/README.md

 ```

 ### Globals
-A new global table named `palantir` will be defined which contains all shell
+A new global table named `P` will be defined which contains all shell specific
-specific functions and properties.
+functions and properties.

 #### Constants
 * `MODE`    The command line option `-d`
 * `HOST`    The command line argument `HOST`
 * `PORT`    The command line argument `PORT`
+* `TOKEN`   The command line argument `-a`
 * `STACK`   The command line argument `-c`/`-f`
 * `DEBUG`   The debug flag if compiled with `-DDEBUG=1`
 * `VERSION` The semantic version number